 When Leila was still a child, she was raped by her brother.
 This was only the beginning and she was subjected to abuse by many other family members, which resulted for her in an addiction to sex.
 Because she’d always had a problem with her leg, she thought that her chances to get married were very slim.
 She had become completely addicted to sex without seeing a way out of this bondage and more than once she thought of taking her own life.
 After having watched our program of Hope for Tomorrow, she contacted us and we talked with her about the Lord Jesus and assured her of the fact that He is willing to accept her.
 Leila prayed to God and asked Him to help her in the situation.
 Please pray for Leila and the many men and women who respond to Hope for Tomorrow.

+Several episodes of Hope for Tomorrow deal with early marriage or child marriage.
 Poverty and war are the main reasons for child marriage.
 Poverty leads people to do desperate things for money; war increases the risk of girls being abducted, abused and raped.
 Parents wrongfully believe that early marriage is a way to prevent their daughters from being sexually harassed.
 It is the opposite; child brides often suffer abuse in their marriage.